ramirez-alberto/web_notes/angular.md

     <tag *ngFor="let var of var[]"> or *ngIf="condition" -> Structural Directives
     [property]="var" -> property binding
     (event)="function()" -> Event binding
+    [(ngModel)]="property in class" -> two way binding , data can flow in both directions from the class to the view and viceversa.
+    [class.selected] ="condition" -> Class binding add and remove a CSS class conditionally.
+            Add to the element you want to style

 ## Components
     Define an area of responsability in the UI and allow shared functionality.
+Must be declared in exactly one NgModule.
 ## Important pages
     app.component.html -> app root html
     AppRoutingModlue -> app routes
     src/environments -> prod env and dev

 ## Add modules to app root
-    import { CollapseModule } from 'ngx-bootstrap/collapse'; add module in imports array CollapseModule.forRoot() --> for root is for app root if another use forChild()
+    Other files and libraries the application requires is called metadata. import { CollapseModule } from 'ngx-bootstrap/collapse'; add module in imports array CollapseModule.forRoot() --> for root is for app root if another use forChild()
 ## Markup for html